zedparsa/Flowsense-ids/README.md

 ---

 #### 10) Signal: unique_source_ip
-This signal counts how many distinct sources appear per second.
+This feature counts how many distinct sources appear per second.
+It is an easy-to-explain diversity indicator and provides an immediate sense of how many different senders were active.

 ```python
     def unique_source_ip():
         return basic_signal(lambda n: source_ip.groupby(n).nunique())
 ```
+Conceptually, it answers: “How many unique talkers were present in this window?”
+It complements entropy: unique_source_ip measures diversity by presence, while entropy measures diversity by balance.
+Two windows can have the same number of unique sources but different entropy if one source dominates packet share.

 Key implementation notes:
 > - `nunique()` is the cleanest definition of “source diversity” at window level.